Liu-group/AutoSolvate/docs/tutorialGUI.rst

 Following code illustrates the usage of Autosolvate in the graphical user interface (GUI).

-We will focus on an example system: napthalene in water.
+We will focus on an example system: naphthalene in water.

 Prerequisites
 -------------------------------------------
 Once you have AutoSolvate and all dependencies installed you will need the solute xyz file and then you are ready to go!
-Make a working directory and create the ``napthalene_neutral.xyz`` file, so that you can follow along on your own computer:
+Make a working directory and create the ``naphthalene_neutral.xyz`` file, so that you can follow along on your own computer:

-:download:`napthalene_neutral.xyz <_data/napthalene_neutral.xyz>`
+:download:`naphthalene_neutral.xyz <_data/naphthalene_neutral.xyz>`

 .. _guistep1: